clabe45/shulkr/README.md

 shulkr 1.16 1.17 1.18
 ```

-A commit with the decompiled source code will be generated for each specified
+This will generate a commit with the decompiled source code for Minecraft 1.16,
-version of Minecraft:
+1.17 and 1.18 in the current working directory:

 ```
 40240b1 version 1.18
 86dc440 version 1.17
 5d13494 version 1.16
 ```

+Note: It's okay to skip versions.
+Shulkr generates the source code for each
+version and then commits it to git, so you can include as many or as little
+intermediate versions as you would like.

 ## Version Patterns